Videos won't play on Mac

-2. Check your browser extensions
+4. Check your browser extensions

 Another cause for the problem could be one of your browser extensions either misbehaving or intentionally blocking the videos.

 If you haven’t checked your extensions in a while, it’s a good time to do so.
-In Safari:

-- Open up Preferences once again.
+- Open up Settings once again.

 - Navigate to the Extensions tab.

-- Disable all the extensions.
+- Disable all the extensions one by one.

 - Restart Safari and see if YouTube works.